unfoldingWord-box3/alignment-playground/README.md

 # Getting Started with alignment-playground

-Alignment Playground is a first pass of separating word alignment code and UI from the TC word alignment tool before moving into RCL.
-In the process replaced react-dnd with html5 drag/drop, and removed material UI dependencies.
+Alignment Playground is a first pass of separating word alignment code and UI from the TC word alignment tool as a first step before moving it into an RCL.
+In the process removed redux, replaced react-dnd with html5 drag/drop, and removed material UI dependencies.

 ## Available Scripts